jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 <img src="ActivityLevelNetwork_v1129.png" class="screen" />

-The network consists two wireless hosts, `videoClient` and `videoServer`.
+The network consists three wireless hosts, `person1`, `person2` and `videoServer`.
-The `VideoServer` node will send video stream packets to `videoClient`.
+The `videoServer` node will send a video stream to `person1`.
+`Person2` does not generate any traffic in this example.

 The type of the visualizer is `IntegratedMultiVisualizer`.
 Multi-visualizers are compound visualizer modules containing submodule vectors